- Who We Are

 The Social Services and Well-being (Wales) Act 2014 introduced a duty on local authorities and Local Health Boards to prepare and publish an assessment of the care and support needs of the population, including carers who need support.
 This report details the assessment for Cardiff and the Vale of Glamorgan.

-Detailed findings across eleven population groups are presented in the report, along with cross-cutting findings.
+Detailed findings across are presented in the report, along with cross-cutting findings.
 The report also describes the next steps in addressing the issues raised.